canton7/backer_upper/README.md

 Filters exclude certain types of files from being backed up.
 This field is a series of globs (so '\*' matches everything, while '?' matches a single character), separated by pipes.

+#### Source Advanced

+This button opens a form, allowing you to select precisely which folders and files do and don't get backed up.
+You can also edit your filters from inside this window.

 #### Mirror backend

 This is a simple backend which takes your source folder, and mirrors it into the destination folder.